WGLab/mutformer/README.md

 1. Fill out a registration form and download Annovar from the Annovar website: https://www.openbioinformatics.org/annovar/annovar_download_form.php

 2. There will most likely be a “/humandb” in the resulting downloaded software folder.
-Download, unzip, and move  "hg_mutformer.zip" into this humandb folder, and within the software folder, navigate to “annotate_variation.pl.”
+Download, unzip, and move  "hg19_mutformer.zip" into this humandb folder, and within the software folder, navigate to “annotate_variation.pl.”

 3. Create a new conda environment, install perl, and run annotate_variation.pl to analyze an avinput file: